-The aim of this course is to prepare students from operational and tactical level headquarters involved in Electromagnetic Operations (EMO) to apply EMO’s doctrine, TTPs, SOPs and SOIs in support of operations.
+The aim of this course is to prepare NATO personnel involved in Electromagnetic Operations (EMO) from NATO operational and tactical level to apply EMO policy, procedures, and concepts in support of NATO operations.

 If no seats are available, you may have your agency POC send a seat waiting list request.